mayconfmelo/min-article/src/lib.typ

   }
 }

+/// = Commands

-// Here because replaces some Typst commands
+// At the end because they replace some Typst commands
 #import "sub/abbreviations.typ": add as abbreviations
 #import "sub/glossary.typ": add as glossary
 #import "sub/cmd.typ" as cmd: figure, board